Control of relevant hazards associated with the procurement of food (including raw materials) in the context of HACCP

 Distributor/ Dealer/ RetailerFood intended for B2BIdentify, control and verify the relevant hazards of its products.

 Food intended for final consumers and mass caterersIdentify the relevant hazards, make specific agreements with the producer/processor about the control of the relevant hazards and check whether the agreements are being complied with.
-Hygiene codes are available for certain sectors in which the purchasing process is described.
+Hygiene codes are available for certain sectors in which the process is described.

 ImporterIdentify all hazards and control the relevant hazards of its raw materials, semi-finished products and/or finished products imported from non-EU countries.
-In addition, an importer is responsible for ensuring that products comply with European and Dutch laws and upon entry into EU territory.
+In addition, an importer is responsible for ensuring that products comply with European and Dutch laws and regulations upon entry into EU territory.

 General principles of hazard analysis and hazard control